Code-Institute-Submissions/ms1-the_rolls/TESTING.md

 ### Footer

-- Checked that only the correct 3 links appear on each page.
-- Checked that the underline effect works on each link on each page.
 - Checked that the social media links work and open in new tab.
 - Checked the responsiveness of the footer on each page for all screen sizes.